 Lock your waves in.

-Set your waves in place with a holding spray, like TRESemmé Beauty-Full Volume Flexible Finish Hairspra to keep your hairstyle in place.
+Set your waves in place with a holding spray to keep your hairstyle in place.
 This product will ensure that your hair waves have a flexible hold.

-Look 4: How to Wear Messy Beach Wavy Hair
+Look 4: How to Wear Messy Beach Waves Hair

 The best way to have long wavy hair that lasts is to prep while your strands are still damp.
 Wash and condition your hair, then gently towel-dry.

 Use a spray that shields hair from heat damage, such as Dove Style + Care Smooth and Shine Heat Protection Spray, before blowdrying hair on a medium setting.
 For extra bounce, use a diffuser attachment and aim the nozzle from the ends upwards.
 Blow-dry your hair until it’s at least 90% dry, or just barely damp to the touch.

 Step 3: Coat your hair lightly with a texturizing spray.

 Holding hair around 12 inches from your head, spray an even coating of a wave-creating agent on your lengths for a beachy, salted look.

 Step 4: Part your hair into sections.